Home / Clientside & SDKs

 Unmounting fields

-If you need to unmount secure inputs, use the unmount method on the returned reference.
-This is useful when you are finished collecting inputs, need to “restart” the integration, or navigate to a new view client-side.
+Use the unmount method on the returned reference if you need to unmount secure inputs.
+This is useful when you are finished collecting inputs, need to "restart" the integration, or navigate to a new view client-side.
 Using this will ensure the cleanup of any DOM and event handlers.

 Unmounting Fields